 The second was cell therapy.

-Dr. Hurd recommended Soyak visit with Donella Herman, M.D., who does the cell treatment.
+Soyak visited with Donella Herman, M.D., who does the cell treatment.

 “She answered all of my questions, and explained that it’s less invasive and has a quicker recovery time.
 That was the selling point for me,” he said.